 Stewarding our Power as Mentors and Sponsors

 Whether or not we are aware, these two critical relationships are how business gets done in America.
-I’ve have professional work experience in the military, federal government, ministry, and am now entering into the steep learning curve of the nonprofit sector.
+I’ve had professional work experience in the military, federal government, ministry, and am now entering into the steep learning curve of the nonprofit sector.
 In every arena, including the church (i.e. congregational hires, at Christian schools, conference planning, publishing, etc.), this remains true.

 Most people are not hired because they are qualified for a particular job.
 They apply to the job because they are qualified.
 When you are invited to an interview, the organization is agreeing that you meet their minimum requirements.
 When they are interviewing you, however, what they are trying to determine is whether or not they actually want to work with you.
 The politically correct language is, “We want to hire the right fit.”
 Well, the right fit for great job opportunities with benefits and salaries that sufficiently support families are often determined by referrals from those with whom they already have a connection through a mentoring or sponsor relationship.
 A lot of times, the hire is already determined before the job is posted.